TJBachorz/TJBachorz/README.md

 # <div align="center">👉 Greetings, fellow nerds! &nbsp;  I'm TJ! 👋 👀</div>

 I'm a full-stack software engineer with a background in film production and beer brewing operations, located in Colorado's Denver Metro area.
 I love learning new technologies and applying them to new problems.
 When I'm not programming I can often be found practicing Brazilian Jiu-Jitsu, PC gaming, or going on a scenic hike.
+Ask me about all of the above!
+I'm always happy to talk with new people and nerd-out about the things I love.

 ### Software Engineering Projects: